OXID-eSales/developer_documentation/development/modules_components_themes/project/module_configuration/modules_configuration.rst

 These files contains information of all modules which are :doc:`installed </development/modules_components_themes/module/installation_setup/installation>`.
 During the installation process all of the information from module `metadata.php` is being transferred to the configuration files.
-For example you have OXID eShop without any modules, so this file will be empty.
-When you will run installation let's say for OXID eShop PayPal module, files in `var/shops/` will be filled with information from `metadata.php`.
+For example you have OXID eShop without any modules, so `var/configuration/shops/modules/` will be empty.
+When you will run installation let's say for OXID eShop PayPal module, files in `var/configuration/shops/` will be filled with information from `metadata.php`.
 An example of stripped down configuration file:

+Example: `var/configuration/shops/modules/1/oepaypal.yaml`

 .. code:: yaml

-    modules:
-      oepaypal:
         id: oepaypal
         path: oe/oepaypal
         version: 6.0.0
-        configured: false
+        activated: false
         title:
           en: PayPal
         description: